BatchaHome/aio_monitoring/End-user Documentation.md

 **User Guide:**
 Use sudo -E ./launcher.sh

-The will launch and manage 2 different terminal windows on the screen, one with the real-time monitoring of metrics and another with logs.
+This command will launch and manage 2 different terminal windows on the screen, one with the real-time monitoring split-screen metrics and another with logs.
 The logs are also saved to a separate folder.

 **All required files/scripts**